Lurker00/DX160-Firmware-Add-on/README.md

 True OTA does not work with add-on, because the build number is different.
 You need to download the update from [iBasso site](http://ibasso.com/down.php), put it to SD-card or Internal storage, and start manual upgrade.
 Then you may install an add-on compatible with the new firmware version, if any.

 ## Changes made
+It's up to the end user to decide whether these changes affect sound or not.
+I believe some of them make sound better, and none of them make sound worse.

 ### Android
 * Google Play Store added.
 * Reduced power consumption during music playback and in suspend mode.